Here’s some rules for posting content, comments, and listening to the show:

 I will not share or purposefully allow to be shared any personal, confidential, or identifiable listener, viewer, reader or patient information on this site.
 Links to other social media sites are governed by the rules and policies of those sites when you link out to your pages there from the MedicCast blog.

 Please remember that the information you share in comments or articles here on the MedicCast blog becomes the non-exclusive property of the MedicCast site and may be used in promotion or shared in other forums with community members.

 If you ever have a concern about a privacy issue or want a specific answer, please contact me using the information below.

 You can contact me by email at email@example.com

 Call the Voicemail Line at (941) 306-3342

 The MedicCast is a podcast for EMT’s, Paramedics, and other medical professionals.
 The podcast covers news and commentary, tips and tricks, and much more.
 It can be an excellent tool to help with classroom or online emt and paramedic school training and continuing education.
 With my list of Meds of the Week, this is a good start for your online EMS Drug Guide.
 Check out the list of the Tip of the Week for tricks of the trade to help you in the field.

 Thanks to all of you for your nominations to the Podcast Awards for this year.
 The MedicCast was selected by the panel over hundreds of others to be one of the Finalists for the Health and Fitness category which is an honor in and of itself.
-I’d also like to thank Stacey Leung, who helped design the site and wordpress theme, for all of her hard work.
-Site design was considered in the review process.

 Thanks for your support!